-This guide is intended to walk through the path to start and grow your digital marketing agency from being a freelancer with no reputation up to a full-fledged agency with full-time employees and a retainer-based client base.
+This guide is intended to walk you through the path to start and grow your digital marketing agency.
+Would you mind reading it to learn how to grow from a freelancer with no reputation to a full-fledged agency with full-time employees and a retainer-based client base?

-We understand not everyone will be interested in this journey, but we hope it’s representative enough that you can find yourself within it and get tactics to take you to the next level – whatever that is for you.
+We understand that not everyone will be interested in this journey.
+But we hope it’s representative enough that you can find yourself within it and get tactics to take you to the next level – whatever that is for you.

-When we say just starting out we mean it.
+When we say just starting, we mean it.

-Either way, the easiest sell for us is going to be a relatively easy activity for you that can deliver a relatively high amount of value for the client.
+Either way, the easiest sell for us will be a relatively easy activity for you to deliver a relatively high amount of value for the client.

 1.1.
 Exit Intent Pop-ups

-One of the highest-value and easiest-to-implement tactics you can help your clients with are exit-intent pop-ups.
-They can set up very fast and provide a tangible bump in a key metric (traffic –> lead conversion %) that can allow you to charge based on value and capture a high hourly rate.
+Installing and configuring an exit-intent popup is one of the highest-value and easiest-to-implement tactics you can help your clients with.
+They can set up very fast and provide a tangible bump in a critical metric (traffic –> lead conversion %) that can allow you to charge based on value and capture a high hourly rate.f

-There are quite a few tools that offer this but if you don’t have any you already like, we’d suggest you take a look at OptinMonster.
-They’re very easy to set up, you can get started with them for free, and if this is a new skill for you they keep the “learning overhead” low to get the ball rolling.
+There are quite a few tools that offer this, but if you don’t have any you already like, we’d suggest looking at OptinMonster.
+They’re straightforward to set up, you can get started with them for free, and if this is a new skill for you, they keep the “learning overhead” low to get the ball rolling.

 1.2 Abandoned Cart Automation

 Abandoned cart automation is another great quick win.
-We’ve got the feature built directly into our platform for Shopify and WooCommerce so it can be a very natural onboarding point to bring clients on underneath your partner account.
+We’ve got the feature built directly into our platform for Shopify and WooCommerce, so it can be a very natural onboarding point to bring clients underneath your partner account.

-This is another one of those “high return, low effort” activities where you can fairly easily boost someone’s cart conversation ratio, or in a larger sense their lead –> customer ratio with a simple abandoned cart sequence if they don’t have one already set up.
+This is another one of those “high return, low effort” activities where you can reasonably quickly boost someone’s cart conversation ratio, or in a larger sense, their lead –> customer ratio with a simple abandoned cart sequence if they don’t have one already set up.

 1.3 Other Free Marketing Resources to Develop Quick-Win Skills